Attendance Considerations for Remote Learning Plans

 Including Attendance in Remote Learning Plans

-Remote learning plans are a temporary requirement for the 2020-2021 school year only and apply to traditional public schools and community schools that are not computer- or internet-based community schools and not operating blended learning models.
+Remote learning plans are a temporary requirement for the 2020-2021 school year only and apply to traditional public schools and community schools that are not computer- or internet-based community schools and not operating blended education delivery models.
 It is understandable that many districts or schools selecting remote learning options may not have existing record-keeping systems that match those required of computer- or internet-based community schools.
 Districts or schools using remote learning plans should track attendance details locally to the degree that their current systems allow, as long as they are able to address the considerations outlined below.

 For traditional public schools, there is no connection between funding and student attendance or participation.
 However, tracking attendance has value for monitoring and supporting student access